Traxar/placement/readme.md

 # placement

-This zig library helps simplify working with 3D positions and rotations.
+This zig library helps simplify working with 3D positions and orientations/rotations.

 Features: